 The Air Quality System (AQS) contains ambient air pollution data collected by the U.S. Environmental Protection Agency (EPA) and by state, local, and tribal air pollution control agencies.
 Data on criteria pollutants (particulate matter, ozone, carbon monoxide, nitrogen dioxide, sulfur dioxide, and lead) consist of air quality measurements collected by sensitive equipment at thousands of monitoring stations in all 50 states, plus the District of Columbia, the Commonwealth of Puerto Rico, and the U.S. Virgin Islands.
 Each monitor measures the concentration of a particular pollutant in the air.
 Monitoring data indicate the average pollutant concentration during a specified time interval, usually 1 hour or 24 hours.
 The AQS also contains meteorological data, descriptive information about each monitoring station (including its geographic location and operator), and data quality assurance/quality control information.
 Data are available from AQS dating back to 1957.
 The system is administered by the EPA's Office of Air Quality Planning and Standards, Outreach and Information Division, in Research Triangle Park, North Carolina.
 For the Outdoor Air Quality indicator, a county is considered to have a pollutant concentration above the level of the current air quality standard if the measured pollutant level was greater than the level of the standard at any monitor within the county during the year.
 The indicator is calculated as the sum of children living in counties with pollutant concentrations above the level of a standard divided by the total number of children in the United States.
 This calculation differs from the method for identifying areas in violation of an air quality standard.
-See America's Children and the Environment at https://www.epa.gov/ace (Indicator E1) for further discussion.
+See America's Children and the Environment (3rd ed.) at https://www.epa.gov/ace (Indicator E1) for further discussion.

 Agency Contact: